It’s a question that I often get asked. “What’s the difference between a health coach, a wellness coach, and a life coach?”

 Over and above the bullet points outlined in the section above, what added extras can you expect?
 Well, these extras focus on the following:

-- Guidelines for diet and meal planning in relation to nutrition from whole foods as a way to combat various diseases
+- Guidelines for diet and meal planning about nutrition from whole foods as a way to combat various diseases

 - Plant-based and whole food nutrition and the science behind it